Locations:

 You may decide to receive voice therapy if you think that changing your voice will allow you to express your gender more authentically.

-Voice therapy can train you to use your voice muscles to adjust pitch so that your voice sounds higher.
-Generally, vocal pitches greater than 160 Hz are perceived as feminine.
-The range is from 160 to 315 Hz and above, with 220 Hz as the average pitch.
+Voice therapy may be a part of gender-affirming care if you’re a transgender woman or a nonbinary person assigned male at birth (AMAB) who feels that your voice is incongruent with your gender identity.
+Voice feminization therapy can train you to use your voice muscles to adjust pitch so that your voice sounds higher.
+Generally, people perceive vocal pitches greater than 160 Hz as feminine.
+The range is from 160 to 315 Hz and above, with 200 Hz as the average pitch.

-• More pitch variability: Adjusting your pitch so you’re speaking across the highs and lows of your vocal range more frequently.
+• More pitch variability: Adjusting your pitch so that you’re speaking across the highs and lows of your vocal range more frequently.

 Still, hormone therapy may not lower your voice to a pitch you’re comfortable with.
-In this case, you may also need voice therapy.
-Voice therapy can also help you adapt to changes in your vocal cords that result from taking testosterone.
+In this case, you may need voice therapy.
+Masculinizing voice therapy can also help you adapt to changes in your vocal cords that result from taking testosterone.
 For example, your vocal cords may get bigger, but your voice box may not get bigger proportionally.
 This can lead to muscle tension and vocal problems that voice therapy can address.

 You may receive masculinizing voice therapy because you’d like to lower your voice but don’t want to take testosterone.